nuhame/mlpug/README.md

     torch.nn.Linear(128, 10))
 ```

-MLPug needs a way to evaluate the loss of the model.
-One way to that is to define a "training model" that outputs the loss
+Mlpug needs a way to evaluate the loss of the model.
+One way to do that is to define a `TrainModel` that
+outputs the loss
 ```python
 class TrainModel(torch.nn.Module):
     def __init__(self, classifier):